AI Agents

 - Go to AI Agents → AI Playbooks

-- Select "Create New Playbook" or choose template
+- Select "Create Playbook"

 - Playbook Name: E.g., "Enterprise Discovery Methodology"